 When will Car Keys launch?

-The first vehicles with Car Keys support are BMW models manufactured after July 1, 2020, and the feature requires iOS 13.6 or watchOS 6.2.8.
+The first vehicles with Car Keys support are BMW models manufactured after July 1, 2020.
+On the iPhone, the feature requires iOS 13.6 or later, and on the Apple Watch, it requires watchOS 6.2.8 or later.

 Car Keys Rumors and Coverage